/* */

 wuz was, were Ex: He wuz here, and so wuz they.

-Other Peoplese features are guess۔able for English speakers.
+Other Peoplese features are guess۔able by English speakers.